sergey-dryabzhinsky/dedupsqlfs/README.md

     $ sudo pip3 install pymysql

+or use bundled one.

-Additional performance gain about 1-5% via Cython:
+Additional performance gain about 1-5% (depends on python verson) via Cython:

     ## Setup tools If not installed
     $ sudo pip3 install setuptools